 Considering the likely effects of tax reform on small-cap value versus small-cap growth, we think the impact will be relatively equal.
 And yet, while small caps as an asset class are likely to benefit from tax reform across the board, we think those companies that are positively positioned from an earnings perspective stand to realize the largest actual benefits and will have the luxury of making the most meaningful adjustments to their capital allocation plans.

 In other words, quality will matter.
 In our research, we favor higher-quality companies that have proven their ability to generate profits or that we believe are about to do so.
 In this regard, we favor companies that we expect will realize 100% of the impact of lower tax rates.
-It’s worth mentioning that more speculative growth companies that are not profitable generally don’t have a tax bill, so lower tax rates cannot represent a real catalyst for their earnings.
+It’s worth mentioning that more speculative growth companies that aren't profitable generally don’t have a tax bill, so lower tax rates can't represent a real catalyst for their earnings.

 An economic sweet spot